Promise: Politics

 In democracy promises are made to offer assurance, especially during election.
 Political tactic to offer promise that would guarantee a better future to sway voters.
 In Western democracies, election promises are more often fulfilled than not.
-However, certain promises are famously broken.
+However, certain promises are broken.

 Society

 Linking little fingers is one of several common gestures indicating a promise has been made.

 The "promise", in sociology and society, as discussed by C. Wright Mills and others is the ideological impression or commitment our society makes to us, and the commitment we make to our society in return for prosperity.
 The best or most popular example of this is the American Dream.

 Psychology

 Promises are compared with threats by Verbrugge, Dieussaert, Schaeken and William.
 When a threat or promise is conditional, it tends to receive biconditional interpretation.
 Also, both threats and promises are highly controlled by the speaker.
 The fundamental difference is the valence of the prospective action on the speaker's part.
 In the case of a promise it is generally positive while in the case of a threat it is negative.
 There is some evidence to suggest that threats are perceived simply as negative promises.
 However, promises are often made with an intent on the speaker's part to convince a hearer to do something by holding out the prospect of a reward; threats by contrasts are often made with an intent to influence a hearer's behavior by holding out the prospect of a punishment.
 In addition, certain characteristics of promises and threats, such as "magnitude" and "credibility", affect the probability that the target will gain compliance or failure.

 Promises can fall under many different categories, however they will have two key components.
 The type of activity that the promises undertakes to do, and the content of the promise.
 Promises can give us both the security that something is being fully guaranteed and the stress that you are guaranteeing something that cannot be verified at that given moment.
 This can create both a positive and a negative effect on our minds.